 Leftover Corned Beef Low-Carb Reuben Bake (Video)

-If you don’t end up with leftover corned beef after St. Patrick’s Day, get some at the deli to make this Leftover Corned Beef Reuben Bake.
+Leftover Corned Beef Low-Carb Reuben Bake is a delicious way to use leftover corned beef, but you can also buy corned beef at the deli to make this tasty casserole!
 This comfort-food casserole has all the flavors that make reuben sandwiches so good and this low-carb recipe is also Keto, gluten-free, and low-glycemic.
 Use the Diet-Type Index to find more recipes like this one.

 Watch the video to see if you might like to make

 I’ve certainly tried to encourage you to celebrate St. Patrick’s Day, don’t you agree?
 I love St. Patrick’s Day, and whether you make my tried-and-true Slow Cooker Corned Beef or use the Instant Pot for Pressure Cooker Corned Beef with Creamy Horseradish Sauce, I really hope you’ll cook some corned beef for the holiday.
 And of course I’ve already recommended Roasted Cabbage with Lemon as the perfect side dish for corned beef.

 And if you’re lucky enough to have leftovers after Saturday, I hope you’ll make this amazing Leftover Corned Beef Low-Carb Reuben Bake.
 But even if you don’t make corned beef (or don’t have any leftovers!) you can some at the deli to make this low-carb casserole that has mashed cauliflower, cabbage, corned beef, swiss cheese, and Thousand Island dressing.
 If you’re a fan of the Reuben Sandwich, you’ll recognize some of those ingredients and realize how this casserole got its name.